Home Visit Fees – See Virtual Consult Pricing

 Virtual Consultation Fees

 Payment is due at the time of service.
-I can invoice you for credit card payment.
+We will invoice you for credit card payment.
 Health savings and flexible spending accounts often cover lactation services.
 Check with your plan for limitations.

-At the end of your appointment you will receive a superbill that includes all the information your insurance company needs to process your claim.
+Once payment is received we will email you a superbill that includes all the information your insurance company needs to process your claim.
 Submit this, along with your insurance company’s claim form.
 Any reimbursement due will be mailed directly to you.
 Visit the Home Visits tab for more information about insurance coverage.
 The issues and limitations are similar.

 What we do at each appointment:

-- Sanitize my equipment when we arrive, wash hands and wear gloves when touching you or baby.
-I use my own clean blanket to hold baby.
+- Wash hands at the start of the visit, and wear gloves when touching you or baby.
+We bring our own clean blanket to hold baby.

-- If I, or anyone in my household, is sick I will notify you as soon as possible and reschedule the appointment, or refer you to another IBCLC.
+- If we are sick we will notify you as soon as possible and reschedule the appointment, or refer you to another IBCLC.

 How you can help:

-- Let me know as soon as possible if anyone in the household has a fever, cough, shortness of breath, or flu-like symptoms.
+- Let us know as soon as possible if anyone participating in the consultation has a cold, flu or other illness.
 We will reschedule your appointment and find another way to help you in the meantime.